Do I need a CAA Approved Operator?

 In what weather conditions are you unable to operate?

-Although some Remotely Piloted Aircraft, such as the DJI Phantom range, can be operated in light rain, this is not recommended, due mainly to its impact on picture quality.
+Our DJI Matrice 300 RTK UAVs are designed to be operated in arduous conditions including heavy rain and strong winds.
+However, for most drones, operation in such conditions is not recommended, due mainly to its impact on picture quality.
 Strong winds can also be dangerous, particularly when flying in close proximity to trees or buildings.
 Our unmanned aircraft, however, use exceptionally smooth gyroscopically controlled three-axis Camera Gimbals, ensuring stable and sturdy stills and video, even in breezy conditions.
 Of course, the safety of the UAV and its surroundings is paramount.

 Can you fly indoors?

 Yes.
 Our DJI Mavic, Phantom 4, DJI Inspire 1 and 2 UAVs are all equipped with sonar, optical and infrared sensors enabling precise control indoors.
+In addition, our Phantom 4 Pro UAV can be fitted with a lightweight carbon-fibre bump cage, enabling operation in restricted spaces.
 Each case, however, is considered on its own merits in relation to the practicalities and safety aspects of operating within the confines of buildings.

 How many people are needed to operate the equipment?